Credit Matters

 Questions to ask before signing

-• What is the full written fee breakdown, including VAT where relevant, legal fees, after-care, and payment distribution costs?
+- What is the full written fee breakdown, including VAT where relevant, legal fees, after-care, tribunal or court costs, and payment distribution costs?

-• What lawful exit route would apply if my circumstances later improve?
+- What lawful route would apply if my circumstances later improve: withdrawal, clearance, rescission, or another process?

 Pros & Cons